Last Update: September 2020

 The North sees a winter and summer season rather than a wet and dry season.
 Winter, from November to April is usually dry with average temperatures between 17-22°C. Summer, from May to October is hot up to 33°C and humid with most rainfall between July and September.

-In the montains the wet season starts from April to September.
+In the mountains the wet season starts from April to end by September.
 Dry season runs from October to late March.
 December and January can get very cold with night temperatures possible below 0°C.

-The Vietnamese government announced 21 public holidays for 2019 of which the lunar new year (Tet) occupies a staggering 9 official holidays.
-Tet is also the most important event in Vietnam with massive migrations of city workers returning to their provincial homes for the festivities.
+The Vietnamese government announced 11 public holidays for 2021 of which the lunar new year (Tet) occupies 6 official holidays (12-17 February 2021).
+Tet is by far the most important event in Vietnam with massive migrations of city workers returning to their provincial homes for the festivities.
 Travel within Vietnam during Tet can be a real pain and is best to be avoided.

 So, when to go to Vietnam?

 Weather wise December and January are the best months to visit Vietnam.
 However, it’s also the peak season and certainly the most expensive.
 Actually, there is no real best time to visit Vietnam if you plan to cross the three different climate zones.
 Just to let you know, I visited Vietnam at any time of year and always had a good time.
 Don’t let a bit of rain stop you, unless it’s torrential and causing floods.
 Remember that except for maybe October and November in the Central region, most precipitation usually comes in late afternoon showers.

 Where to go in Vietnam

 Oh my, where to start, there are so many worthwhile places in Vietnam.
 It’s one of the most diverse countries in South East Asia with regards to landscape.
 I have compiled a neat selection for you from the highlights to some real hidden gems to help you create your ultimate itinerary.